tjhop/prometheus-mcp-server/README.md

 Targets:
-  help                           print this help message tidy                           tidy modules fmt                            apply go code style formatter lint                           run linters binary                         build a binary build                          alias for `binary` build-all                      test release process with goreleaser, does not publish/upload test                           run tests container                      build container image with binary image                          alias for `container` podman                         alias for `container` docker                         alias for `container` mcphost                        use mcphost to run the prometheus-mcp-server against a local ollama model inspector                      use inspector to run the prometheus-mcp-server in STDIO transport mode inspector-http                 use inspector to run the prometheus-mcp-server in streamable HTTP transport mode
+  help                           print this help message submodules                     ensure git submodules are initialized and updated tidy                           tidy modules fmt                            apply go code style formatter lint                           run linters binary                         build a binary build                          alias for `binary` build-all                      test release process with goreleaser, does not publish/upload container                      build container images with goreleaser, alias for `build-all` image                          build container images with goreleaser, alias for `build-all` test                           run tests mcphost                        use mcphost to run the prometheus-mcp-server against a local ollama model inspector                      use inspector to run the prometheus-mcp-server in STDIO transport mode inspector-http                 use inspector to run the prometheus-mcp-server in streamable HTTP transport mode